nanflasted/tekinbot-discord/README.md

         discord:
             bot_token: yourbottokenhere
         ```
-        You will also need some database configs in this secrets file, see the [Database section below](https://github.com/nanflasted/TekinBot#how-to-tekin-database).
+        You will also need some database configs in this secrets file, see the [Database section below](https://github.com/nanflasted/tekinbot-discord#how-to-tekin-database).

-        For an example of this `tekin-secrets` config, see [here](https://github.com/nanflasted/TekinBot/tree/master/config/dev/.tekin-secrets.yaml).
+        For an example of this `tekin-secrets` config, see [here](https://github.com/nanflasted/TekinBot/tree/master/config/dev/.tekin-secrets.yaml); note that discord version of the tokens is different, see above
     *   You can then see your tekinbot addition in live action!
 EHHHHHHH!

 7. You've dunnit!
 Remember what Tekin would say: take a 5 minute break, drink some water and wash your face...

 ## How to add a new module:

-1. All current modules can be seen in [this directory](https://github.com/nanflasted/TekinBot/tree/master/tekinbot/comms),
+1. All current modules can be seen in [this directory](https://github.com/nanflasted/tekinbot-discord/tree/master/tekinbot/comms),
     if you would like some examples to look at.

 2. Modules are usually implemented as `discord.py`'s `Cog`s.
 Check [their document](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#cogs) for more.

-3. Add your module to the [comms/\_\_init\_\_.py](https://github.com/nanflasted/TekinBot/blob/master/tekinbot/comms/__init__.py),
+3. Add your module to the [comms/\_\_init\_\_.py](https://github.com/nanflasted/tekinbot-discord/blob/master/tekinbot/comms/__init__.py),
     and its individual submodule's \_\_init\_\_.py

 #### things we all know we should do but we won't do: